tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 const list123 = cons(1, cons(2, cons(3, null)));
 ```

 The data element, and the reference to the next node in the list are stored in the closure returned by the `cons` function.
 Created like this, the only side-effect of growing the list is creation of new cons closures.
-Mutation of more complex structures such as trees can be managed in a similarly ‘pure’ way, and surprisingly efficiently, as we will see later in this course.
+Mutation of more complex structures such as trees can be managed in a similarly “pure” way, and surprisingly efficiently, as we will see later in this course.

 So `cons` is a function that takes two parameters `_head` and `_rest` (the `_` prefix is just to differentiate them from the functions I create below), and returns a function that itself takes a function (selector) as argument.
 The selector function is then applied to `_head` and `_rest`.